xungirl/xungirl.github.io/content/about.md

 ### Xunxun · Zhang |  张讯迅

-I am a senior in the School of Information Management of Zhengzhou University
+I am a senior at the School of Information Management of Zhengzhou University.
+After learning C plus plus language in my freshman year, I decided to switch to coding.
+In my sophomore year, I self-studied Python and joined the school's Baidu *pp* AI Lab.
+In my junior year, I successively learned Java and full-stack development.
+Software development is my current direction.
+Now, I am an IELTS candidate and a supporter of the LGBTQ+ community.

 ## Skills